 The great scare story loved by current affairs shows on quiet news nights.
 Your cat may kill you and your baby!

 Of course it’s not that simple or scary.
 Most toxoplasmosis in people is believed to be caused through eating undercooked meat or not washing hands after gardening.
 And most toxoplasmosis is so mild you don’t realise you had it.
-The bug did come from a cat originally, but in this case is spread to us via eating another animal or cat faeces in the yard.
+The bug does come from a cat originally, but in this case is spread to us via eating another animal or cat faeces in the yard.

 Kittens and outdoor, hunting cats may be more likely to spread the bug around.
 Even here, cats keep themselves so clean it’s still very unlikely you can get it directly from the cat’s fur.